We will be closed for the holidays on December 25th and 26th and January 1st. We wish you good cheer and beautiful music!

 To make sure you don't miss any updates, you can sign up for our email newsletter here.

 There are many reasons a harpist might want to stand and play, and not just because it looks cool!
 It can make you visible to audience members in the back.
 It can save you from having to tote around a stool or a bench.
 It can help with breath support if you sing while you play.
 It can save your back if sitting is difficult.
+It can enable bedside playing or moving around a hospital.
 It can put you on the same level as your band-mates and give your body the freedom to rock out with your instrument.
 The Performance Stand is our answer to many customer requests over the years.

 Can I use this with any other models of harp?
 Unfortunately no. The stand's function and security are dependent on specific features that are built into the bases of the specific Dusty harps listed above.
 Furthermore, it's designed around the balance point of these models, and might not be as stable with other shapes of harp.